Icenium/bond-content/grocery-list/lesson-2.md

 ## Lesson 2: Managing users and authorization

+### Step 4.
+Configure permissions

 Backend Services automates the tricky process of registering and managing user accounts.
 In this lesson you'll create user accounts, configure your backend to use them, and add a login screen to your application.

-### Step 4.
-Configure permissions

-Adding user management to an app is a multi-step process, so to simply things, the first thing you're going to do is make your app work with a hardcoded user account.
-Let's set that up in your Backend Services project.
+To start, let's add a new user to your Backend Services project.

 <hr data-action="start" />